Lease Capabilities

 #Browser

-On managed Linux:
+On managed Linux, bootstrap installs:

-- Google Chrome stable when available;
+- Google Chrome stable when the repo is reachable;

-- Chromium fallback;
+- Chromium (or

-- native addon build helpers (
+chromium-browser) as a fallback; - build helpers (

-libnss3-dev, etc.) so dependency installs that compile against Chromium succeed.
+that compile against Chromium succeed;

 - macOS: